 Di Lin was the former #1 tennis player in China in the early 1990’s and was a member of the Chinese Davis Cup Team.
 At the peak of his playing career, Di won the Asian Championship in 1991.
 After retiring in 1995, Di coached professionally in China before moving to Malaysia to coach the Malaysian Junior National Team in early 2000.
-In late 2006, Di moved to Irvine to coach in one of the largest city run tennis programs in the U.S. Di now teaches his classes at Citrus Glen Neighborhood Park and Lower Peters Canyon Community Park.
+In late 2006, Di moved to Irvine to coach in one of the largest city run tennis programs in the U.S. Di now teaches his classes at Citrus Glen Neighborhood Park and David Sills Lower Peters Canyon Park.
 Di can speak Mandarin fluently.

 Click here for Junior classes with Di